-This naked confetti cake is a celebration in itself!
+This confetti cake is a celebration in itself!
 Buttery moist vanilla cake bursting with rainbow sprinkles is layered with a creamy vanilla buttercream frosting and topped with even more sprinkles.
 Party!!

 - 3 cups all-purpose flour

 - 1/2 teaspoon kosher salt

 - 1 cup (2 sticks) unsalted butter, softened